 Box 17/May 1968 also includes all of the above;

-Box 18a/Clear folder includes copy of Senate statement annotated for student meeting by K. Ives [see image at head of this timeline entry]
+Box 18a/May 1968 also includes a copy of Senate statement annotated for student meeting by Keith Ives [see partial image at head of this timeline entry].

 17th (Friday) ‘Essex Students Boycott Goes On’, The Times, p.
 4 (sub dated 16th) May) on Wednesday’s Senate meeting, summarises Thursday’s report and follow-up meeting (c.900 students and staff) addressed by Sloman, Donald Davie, and R. G. Lipsey to little avail: